-- Season meat with salt and pepper and sear over medium high heat until browned on both sides
+- Season meat with salt and pepper to taste and sear over medium high heat until browned on both sides

-- Transfer meat to a slow cooker and add onions
+- Transfer meat to a slow cooker and add in onions

 - Combine consomme/broth with garlic, soy sauce, red wine vinegar, Creole seasoning, garlic and onion powders, oregano and paprika.
 Stir to mix

-- Pour gravy over the meat and cover and cook for 8 hours on low
+- Pour broth mixture over the meat, cover and cook for 8 hours on low

 - Once cooked, remove the roast and shred with two forks